cbtham/botsays/README.md

     _Chatting with the bot in Skype_

-You now have a fully functional bot created with the Microsoft Bot Framework, infused with intellgience with Microsoft QnA Maker, and available for anyone in the world to interact with.
+You now have a fully functional bot created with the Microsoft Bot Framework, infused with intelligence with Microsoft QnA Maker, and available for anyone in the world to interact with.
 Feel free to plug your bot into other channels and test it in different scenarios.
+For example for Facebook Messenger.
 And if you would like to make the bot smarter, consider expanding the QnA knowledge base with additional questions and answers.
 For example, you could use the [online FAQ](https://docs.botframework.com/en-us/faq/) for the Bot Framework to train the bot to answer questions about the framework itself.

 <a name="Summary"></a>
 ## Summary ##